VapourNvim/VapourNvim/README.md

 This project is built to be:
 * **Functional**.
 The core of an ideal IDE is functionality.
 If there is anything you want to add, please consider contributing
 * **Minimal**.
 VapourNvim gives you what you need.
 Not too much, not too less.
-* **Blazing Fast**.
+* **Fast**.
 VapourNvim loads as smooth as butter with an optimum amount of plugins and lazy loading.
 * **Easy to Configure**.
 If there's anything extra that you want to add or something you'd like to tweak, VapourNvim has an awesome [configuration system](https://github.com/hackorum/VapourNvim/wiki/User-Configuration) built in.

 ## Features